loogmaii/unit-1/project1.md

 print("access granted!".center(50))
 ```

-Fig.6 showcases the login system for the crypto wallet.
-The input required is the username and the password which is both stored in the db.csv file
+Fig.6 showcases the login system for the crypto wallet.The input required is the username and the password, which are both stored in the db.csv file for Ms. Sato.
+The login system will be displayed first in the program because, from the success criteria, the ledger is password protected in order to gain the client's trust.
+Therefore, if either the username or password or both are incorect for more than 3 times, the program will come to an end, but if both are correct, the program will continue to the menu page.
+Once the username and password are correct, the program will insert the username into the welcome message in order to make it more personal for the client.
+The reason for having a maximum try of 3 is that if there is no limit, anyone could just continue to do it, which is a waste of time and they might possibly get it right.
+The login function is also imported from the simple_login python file, where it is recommended to open the db.csv file and read the username and password from it.
+If the input matches, the program will continue.

+A while looop was used for the number of tries in order to make it easier to try again with a shorter code (a loop).
+An if statement was also used for the verification of the login inputs if either one was false and exceeded 3 tries.

 ## Current wallet balance